-We will question to what extent and in what ways immigrants failed to live up to the image of the good Irish mother.
-Were Irishwomen migrants involved in illegal practices of abortion and infanticide to the same extent as their counterparts in Ireland?
+We question to what extent and in what ways immigrants failed to live up to the image of the good Irish mother.
+Were Irish women migrants involved in illegal practices of abortion and infanticide to the same extent as their counterparts in Ireland?
 How did a perceived lack of familial support networks impact on the actions of mothers?

 Finally, the project seeks to discover the criminal activity in which Irishwomen were involved.
 Our research thus far has revealed that Irish-born migrants feature frequently in registers relating to prisons, houses of correction and houses of industry.
-Does the evidence suggest that Irishwomen deviated from societal norms to a greater extent than other ethnic groups and how far were the reactions of the authorities guided influenced by ethnic prejudices?
+We consider if the evidence suggests that Irishwomen deviated from societal norms to a greater extent than other ethnic groups and if the reactions of the authorities were guided by ethnic prejudices.

 Follow us on Twitter